-Even though you know that your vehicle needs a regular wheel alignment to keep the ride at its best, you might balk at having the service done because you are worried about the expenses.
-Thankfully, the wheel alignment cost isn’t typically that much.
+Even though you know that your vehicle needs a regular wheel alignment to keep the ride at its best, you might balk at having the service done, because you are worried about the expenses.
+Thankfully, the wheel alignment cost isn’t typically that expensive.

-In this article, we take a closer look at the wheel alignment cost.
-We also examine what factors influence this cost and discuss when it’s a good time to get a wheel alignment.
+In this article, I take a closer look at the wheel alignment cost.
+I also examine what factors influence this cost and discuss when it’s a good time to get a wheel alignment.

 The average front wheel alignment cost is between $50 and $150.
 However, the wheel alignment check might not cost you anything while you have other maintenance performed.
 If you have all four wheels aligned, the cost might be closer to $200.

 Of course, this cost depends on multiple factors, and the estimates above were roughly calculated.
 Your price will change based on where you live, the type of shop you go to, and what vehicle you drive.